 A Boost to your Confidence

-• Secondary Education Comission (1952-53): After increasing the reach of education, this comission was formed to ensure that more people received Secondary education in the country.
+2. Secondary Education Commission (1952-53): After increasing the reach of education, this commission was formed to ensure that more people received Secondary education in the country.
 It also focussed mostly on the teacher’s education such that they could teach the students in a better way by closely interacting with all of them.

 Central Advisory Board of Education

 This board continues to sumon the Central as well as State Governments about the education system of the country.
 There have been some autonomous bodies that were formed like the University Grants Commission (1953), All-India Council of Technical Education (1945) and National Council of Educational Research and Training (1961).
 All these bodies has their role that continue to fulfil till date like UGC is meant to keep a track of the various Universities being run in the country while AICTE maintains the log of the educational institutes registered with it to be able to provide quality Technical Education to the students.
 NCERT was devised to maintain and upgrade the standards of the education imparted to students in the schools at all levels.
 India follows the education system of 10+2+3 where 10 years of education is imparted in school followed by secondary education in school or Junior college and then minimum of 3 years of Graduation depending on the course selected by the child.
 The number of education institutes in the country have almost quadrupled since 1947 in all spheres.
 Starting from schools to colleges, the institutes are only increasing day by day while their standards continue to remain under check from the higher authorities like NCERT, UGC, AICTE etc.